 From June 15th – June 19th 2014, the IX EUROSAI Congress took place in The Hague, the Netherlands.
-During the course of the Congress particular attention was paid to the challenges of the information age facing the operation of SAIs, their cooperation with the public and increasing their operational efficiency, focusing on searching for innovations within the work of SAIs in response to changes in society, and the need to adapt to them.
-The progress was evaluated and recommendations were adopted for the next three years of EUROSAI’s activity in relation to the need to promote the free movement of data within the public administration and to improve the communication methods of the audit institutions.
+During the course of the Congress particular attention was paid to the challenges posed by the information age and functioning of the SAIs, their cooperation with the public and promotion of their operational efficiency by focusing on the search for innovations within the work of SAIs in response to changes in society and the need to adapt to them.
+The progress was evaluated and recommendations were adopted for the functioning of EUROSAI for the next three years related to the need to promote the free movement of data within the public administration and to improve the communication methods of the audit institutions.

 From May 30th – June 2nd 2011, the VIII EUROSAI Congress was held in Lisbon.
 During the Congress the EUROSAI member institutions approved a statement claiming for the reinforcement of the independence of SAIs – EUROSAI Statement.

-The next XI EUROSAI Congress will take place in 2020 in the Czech Republic.
+The next EUROSAI Congress (XI) will take place in the Czech Republic in 2020.